ChainSafe/forest/documentation/src/developer_documentation/rpc_api_compatibility.md

 Forest does not yet support mining and none of the mining-related RPC calls will be implemented in the foreseeable future.

-Forest does not support any v1 methods yets.

 ## Gateway

 The `lotus-gateway` executable is a reverse-proxy that sanitizes RPC calls